 vinegar (rice wine or white wine)

 Finely chop the garlic (or use a garlic press).
-In a medium bowl, place the garlic, beef strips, soy sauce and honey.
-Toss to coat and set aside to marinate.
-TIP: If you have time, marinate the beef for at least 15 minutes to enhance the flavour and increase tenderness.
+In a medium bowl, combine the garlic, soy sauce and honey.
+Add the beef strips, toss to coat and set aside to marinate.
+TIP: If you have time, let the beef marinate for at least 15 minutes to enhance the flavour and increase tenderness.

 While the beef is marinating, thinly slice the red onion (see ingredients list).
-In a small bowl, combine the vinegar, water, salt and sugar.
+In a small bowl, combine the vinegar, water, the salt and sugar.
 Scrunch the onion in your hands, then add to the pickling liquid and stir to coat.
 Set aside until just before serving.
 TIP: If you don't like pickled onion, skip this step and cook the onion in step 4 with the beef.

 While the onion is pickling, grate the carrot (unpeeled).
 Shred the cos lettuce.
 Thinly slice the long red chilli (if using).
 In a second medium bowl, combine the carrot, lettuce and chilli (if using).
 Season with a pinch of salt and pepper and toss to coat.
 Set aside.